typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 # GCP Marketplace

 ## Deployment
 We shall begin with deployment of a Grakn cluster.
-The procedure is straight-forward and takes advantage of the listing in [GCP Marketplace](https://console.cloud.google.com/marketplace/details/grakn-public/grakn-kgms-premium):
+The procedure is straight-forward and takes advantage of the listing in the [GCP Marketplace](https://console.cloud.google.com/marketplace/details/grakn-public/grakn-kgms-premium):

 ![](/images/gc-solution-listing.png)